 - Avocado Sauce: A simple combination of avocado, a dollop of sour cream, and lime juice creates a rich, creamy, and tangy flavor that works perfectly with Mexican spices.
 Plus, avocado is an excellent source of healthy fats, which will help the body absorb the meal’s fat-soluble vitamins.
 Greek yogurt would be a good sub for sour cream if preferred.

-- Salt and Pepper: Make all the flavors pop!
+- Sea Salt Flakes and Pepper: Make all the flavors pop!

 Fixin’s (Optional But Recommended)

 - Tomato Salsa: I’m using my homemade chunky salsa recipe, but you can use ready-made tomato salsa for convenience.
 Take the wins where you can!
 My recommendation would be to check the labels and opt for a minimally processed salsa.

 - Pickled Red Onions: I’m using my homemade red pickled onions, but you can use ready-made pickled onions you like.
 Give yourself another win!
 Again, glance at the labels and check out the ingredients.

 - Sweetcorn: I use canned sweetcorn for convenience, but corn kernels off the cobb are a fantastic alternative if you’ve got the time.